google-research-datasets/great/README.md

 dataset `dev`, and the evaluation (test) dataset `eval`.
 Each of these was derived from the corresponding split of ETH Py150 Open.

-Each split is stored in JSON format, across 100 file shards, each named `<split>__VARIABLE_MISUSE__SStuB.json-<shard number>-of-<number of shards>`.
+Each split is stored in JSON format, across a number of file shards, each named `<split>__VARIABLE_MISUSE__SStuB.json-<shard number>-of-<number of shards>`.
+We chose numbers of shards to ensure no individual file is larger than the GitHub-imposed 100MB per-file limit.

 Each shard is a properly formatted JSON list.
-To reconstruct, parse each shard into a list of distionaries, and then concatenate the lists of dictionaries together.
+To reconstruct, parse each shard into a list of distionaries, and then concatenate the lists of dictionaries together into a single list.
 Shards of each split are placed in separate subdirectories.

 Each example has the following fields: